MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/ai-foundry/05-ocr.md

     print("   Bounding Polygon: {}".format(bounding_polygon))
     ```

-12. Save your changes and return to the integrated terminal for the **read-text** folder, and enter the following command to run the program:
+1. Save your changes and close the code editor, then enter the following command to run the program:

     **C#**